bcarterterp/Flap/README.md

 - Run the app on an android emulator
 - Background the app
 - Head over to [our firebase project](https://console.firebase.google.com/u/1/project/flutter-boilerplate-92b67/messaging) and create and send a new notification
 - Check the emulator's notification center, you should see a new notification!
+Note: In some cases it takes a few minutes to show up.

+Alternatively, you can also send a notification to a specific device using Firebase's 'test notification' feature.
+For this method, follow the same steps as above but click the 'send a test message' when creating a new notification, and enter the Firebase token printed in your IDE's debug log as the registration token.
+This method is quicker in some cases (notification is always instant).

 ## Philosophy